SovereignCloudStack/gx-credential-generator/README.md

 Besides the Gaia-X Credentials of CSP of OpenStack cloud, with are required by Gaia-X, the follwing Gaia-X Credentials will be created:

-- Mandatory properties for IaaS Offering as instance of Gaia-X `ServiceOffering`
+- Mandatory properties for IaaS Offering as an instance of Gaia-X `ServiceOffering`
-- Detailed description of OpenStack cloud as instance of Gaia-X `VirtualMachineServiceOffering`
+- Detailed description of OpenStack cloud as an instance of Gaia-X `VirtualMachineServiceOffering`
 - Compliance Credentials for OpenStack cloud issued by GXDCH Compliance Service as an instance of Gaia-X class `compliance`

 To discover cloud properties, gx-credential generator requires access to OpenStack cloud as normal tenant user.